-Access and use the New Computerised Transit System (NCTS) to submit electronic Union transit declarations.
+Access and use the New Computerised Transit System (NCTS) to submit electronic Union Transit (UT) declarations.

 Log in to the New Computerised Transit System (NCTS) to submit Union transit declarations.
-HM Revenue and Customs (HMRC) services may be slow during busy times.
-You can also check if there are any current problems with this service, or times it won’t be available.
+HMRC services may be slow during busy times.
+You can also check if there are any problems with this service, or times it will not be available.

 The New Computerised Transit System (NCTS) is a system of electronic declaration and processing that traders must use to submit Union Transit (UT) and Transports Internationaux Routiers (TIR) declarations electronically.